flint-lang/flint-lang.github.io/wiki/src/beginners_guide/2_variables_and_types/5_typecasting.md

 > ┌─┴───────────────┘
 > └─ Type mismatch of expression
 >     ├─ Expected: i32
->     └─ But got:  f32
+>     └─ But got:  float
 > ```

 and it will tell you exactly what went wrong.
-The type of `i32` was expected, beause we want to store something of type `i32` in the variable `val`, but we provided a floating point number, which defaults to `f32`.
-So, we need to convert the type of `f32` to `i32` in this case.
+The type of `i32` was expected, beause we want to store something of type `i32` in the variable `val`, but we provided a floating point number literal, which has the compile-time type of `float`.
+So, we need to convert the type of `float` to `i32` in this case.

 ## Explicit Typecasting